qwd/dev-site/docs/_en/ios-sdk/warning/ios-weather-warning-city-list.md

 Get a list of cities for the specified country or region where weather warnings are currently in effect.

-See also [Weather warning API](/en/docs/ios-sdk/warning/ios-weather-warning/) to get warning details.
+See also [Weather warning iOS SDK](/en/docs/ios-sdk/warning/ios-weather-warning/) to get warning details.

+> **Note:** Weather Warning City List only supports China (including Hong Kong, Macao and China Taiwan) now.
+For other countries and regions, please use [Weather Warning](/en/docs/ios-sdk/warning/ios-weather-warning/).
+{:.bqwarning}

-> For more warning information, see [Warning Info](/en/docs/resource/warning-info/).
+> **Tips:** For more warning description, see [Resource - Warning Info](/en/docs/resource/warning-info/).

 | Interface code (Enum)    | Interface              | Class            |